jtrobertson4/aic/README.md

 3. **World population by region (~2024).** Approximate regional population totals (UN-aligned groupings) used as the external benchmark for the representation index.

-*This project was completed for coursework and is not affiliated with or endorsed by the Art Institute of Chicago.*

 ---

 ## AI disclosure